juzibot/wechaty-puppet-wxkf/README.md

 - Create a new Customer Service Account in the Wechat Customer Service app page.
 Give it a `name` and avatar.

   Note: You can use `name` or `kfId` to identify your Wechat Customer Service account.
 However you cannot get ID in this webpage but only in apis.
-So if you want to identify by name, remember to give unique names to your
+So if you want to identify by name, remember to give unique names to your account.

+- Allocate the Customer Service account to the app you are developing.
+You can do this by clicking the 'In-house development' link or the 'Authorize custom apps' link in the above image.

 - Get your `token` and `encodingAESKey`.
 These keys will be used to decrypt callbacks from wecom so you can receive messages.